mariocraft987/ScratchFind/README.md

 # ScratchFind
 Get information about a scratch user, project or studio.

-Made by @BwnnyRxbbit and @Pixilized.
+Made by @BwnnyRxbbit, @CodeWithUttam and @Pixilized.

-Frontend: Mostly @Pixilized
+Frontend: Mostly @Pixilized and CodeWithUttam

 Backend: Mostly @BwnnyRxbbit